Tanzania Northern Circuit vs Southern Circuit

 The Northern Circuit: A Wildlife Spectacle

 The Northern Circuit is Tanzania's most popular safari route, and for good reason.
 It hosts the Great Migration, arguably the most incredible wildlife spectacle on Earth.
 Parks like the Serengeti and Ngorongoro Crater are household names, delivering consistent and phenomenal game viewing year-round.
 You can expect to see the Big Five (lion, leopard, elephant, rhino, and buffalo) and a staggering diversity of other animals.
 The infrastructure is well-developed, with a wide range of accommodation options, from luxury lodges to mobile camps.
 However, its popularity means you'll likely share your sightings with other vehicles, especially during peak season.
-For more details on planning your trip, connect with our safari advisors.
+For more details on planning your trip, connect with our safari operators.

 The Southern Circuit: Raw and Remote Wilderness